 This disease affects the cartilage found in the joints of the spine or facet joints.
 When degenerative joint disease occurs, the cartilage that allows the facets to move and bend freely wears away, causing tenderness, inflammation, stiffness and/or pain from bone on bone friction.
 Over time, the formation of bone spurs may occur, which can further add to the stress imposed on deteriorated joints and introduce a variety of conditions, including spinal stenosis, if not properly treated.
+Deuk Spine Institute offers a variety ways to treat the symptoms of degenerative joint disease in the neck and back.

 Degenerative Joint Disease Diagnosis